 If you’re trying to watch your alcohol intake throughout December, know which situations you find difficult to avoid temptation.
 Rather than catching up with friends at the pub, perhaps you could suggest an evening at the cinema or a trip to the local Christmas markets instead.

 If you’re hosting a party, consider making some non-alcoholic cocktails that are lower in sugar for your guests.
-They’re just as delicious minus the additional calories from alcohol.
-You could try some of our Second Nature friendly mocktails below:
+They’re just as delicious, minus the additional calories from alcohol.

 - 2 ripe pears, cored and chopped